-The pancreas cancer symptoms depend mainly on the site of the disease.
+The pancreatic cancer symptoms depend mainly on the site of the disease.

-The most common site for pancreas cancer is the head and uncinate process of the pancreas.
+The most common site for pancreatic cancer is the head and uncinate process of the pancreas.

 Jaundice and biliary colic are the most common symptoms produced by tumors in this location, due to the obstruction of the bile duct which passes through the head of the pancreas.